 \subsection{Datasets}

-This section elaborates on the HDR-4D dataset introduced in this work.
-As summarized in Tab. \ref{tab:app:dataset}, the dataset comprises three monocular acquisition configurations (Airplane, Deer, Lego and Tank) where distinct exposure times are applied across viewpoints, and four multi-view stereo configurations (Hook, Jump, Mutant and Standup) characterized by multi-exposure LDR images capture per viewpoint.
+This section elaborates on the HDR-4D-Syn and HDR-4D-Real datasets introduced in this work.
+As summarized in Tab. \ref{tab:app:dataset}, the HDR-4D-Syn dataset is synthesized with Blender which comprises four monocular acquisition configurations (Airplane, Deer, Lego and Tank) where distinct exposure times are applied across viewpoints, and four multi-view stereo configurations (Hook, Jump, Mutant and Standup) characterized by multi-exposure LDR images capture per viewpoint.
 This design enables comprehensive evaluation of dynamic scene reconstruction under varying lighting conditions and camera setups.
 Notably, we explicitly use different exposure times rather than exposure value to render multi-exposure images, which enables precise control over radiance sampling intervals, aligning with recent paper conventions.
-Fig. \ref{fig:app:svse_vis} and Fig. \ref{fig:app:svme_real_vis} show some example HDR images and LDR images with different exposure times of different scenes.
+Fig. \ref{fig:app:svse_vis} shows some example HDR images and LDR images with different exposure times of different scenes in HDR-4D-Syn.